 Have you been struggling with bedtime with your older toddler or preschooler?
-Do you see a lot of tantrums around bedtime and struggle to help your child sleep through the night or stay in their bed all night?
+Do you see a lot of tantrums around bedtime and struggle with your child saying in their bed?

 You are not alone!
 This was my reality for a long time.

-When my daughter was two years old, my husband travelled for work A LOT, and I was doing bedtime alone most nights during the week.
+When my daughter was two years old, my husband travelled for work – a lot.
+I was doing bedtime alone most nights during the week.
 By the time bedtime rolled around every night, I was tired, ready for a break, and had barely sat down all day.
 The dirty dishes would be piled in the sink, and the floor would be covered in my daughter’s dinner residue.

 I would bring my daughter upstairs to do bedtime, and she would protest.
 She didn’t want to sleep.
 She would cry, throw a tantrum, and get angry.
 I would spend over an hour trying to get her to fall asleep every night, only to have her wake up and find me after only a few minutes.

 My husband encouraged me to write a list of tools I would share with my clients in the same situation.

 I started by asking myself, “What would I encourage parents to do if their kid’s bedtime was chaotic and filled with big emotions?

 I brainstormed three strategies and spent the next few nights applying these to my daughter’s routine.
 Within a few nights, her bedtime routine went so much smoother!

 Here are three ways to help create a calming bedtime routine with your child.